A guide to choosing the right bollards for your project

 - Impact protection: what sort of impact, if any, should the bollard absorb?

 - Site furnishing: how can the bollard help create a user-friendly site?

 - Visual impact: as a visual guide, should the bollard be contrasting, complementary, or unobtrusive?

-- A stadium that only permits emergency vehicles to come close to the building
+- A stadium that only permits maintenance or emergency vehicles to come close to the building.

-- A street that only allows transit access; an area that switches between use for parking or events
+- A street that only allows transit access or switches between use for parking or events.

 - A parking space closed to all but delivery vehicles.